King Charles House

 Tel: +44 (0)1865 614970

 General enquiries email: email@example.com

-The Report of The Oxford Funds outlines how we invest and what we look for when choosing investments.
+The Oxford Endowment Fund Report outlines how we invest and what we look for when choosing investments.
 Further to reviewing this information, if you have a strategy which you wish to share with the team, please send it to: firstname.lastname@example.org

 Due to the number of ideas we receive, we would request that this system is followed, to allow the team to effectively review all ideas.

 OU Endowment Management is a seven year old investment manager, established to meet the financial objectives of a 900 year old collegiate university.

 We are a small team with a strong culture of excellence, focused on delivering innovative investment management services to our investors.

 To meet the expectations of those who have chosen to invest with us, we recruit and retain exceptionally talented individuals with a clear enthusiasm for investment management.
 If you are interested in joining us, please send your CV to: email@example.com

 Our publicly available information is found in The Oxford Endowment Fund Report.
 We are a long term fund, stewarding perpetuity capital and, as such, we report on an annual basis.
 Further to reading the report, please direct any further questions to: firstname.lastname@example.org

 OU Endowment Management is a wholly owned subsidiary of the University of Oxford.
 Further information on the University can be found at www.ox.ac.uk